gatsbyjs/gatsby/docs/docs/static-vs-normal-queries.md

 ## The `staticQueryComponents` and `components` redux stores

-Gatsby stores the queries from your site in redux stores called `components` and `staticQueryComponents`.
+Gatsby stores the queries from your site in Redux stores called `components` and `staticQueryComponents`.
 This process and a flowchart illustrating it are explained in the [query extraction](/docs/query-extraction/#store-queries-in-redux) guide.

-The redux `staticQueryComponents` is a `Map` from component jsonName to StaticQueryObject.
+The redux `staticQueryComponents` is a `Map` from component `jsonName` to `StaticQueryObject`.
 An example entry in that data structure looks like this:

 ```javascript
 {